usmansbk/blog-draft/markdowns/redux.md

 }
 ```

-Now, we've made our `createStore` function more maintainable by separating concerns, but we've also introduced an old problem again.
+Now, we've made our `createStore` function more maintainable by separating concerns, but we've also introduced a potential source of bug.

-Our reducer knows too much about our state ― Tight coupling.
+Our reducer has access to the whole state tree.
 This makes it easy to introduce bugs like this:

 ```js
 // Fire spitting bug